 The 20 kms de Paris (Les 20 kms de Paris)

 In fact this popular run, which is always held in October in Paris each year, is open to anyone in the world (there is also no upper age limit though you need to be at least 18 years to take part).
 To make it more exciting for foreigners the run starts and ends near the Eiffel Tower.
-Just go to their site for online registration for the next run (the last one was held on Sunday October 9, 2016).
+Just go to their site for online registration for the next run which will be held on Sunday October 8, 2017).
 To make sure you'll be able to participate it's recommended that you register before the end of July as each year many late-comers had to be turned away once the maximum number allowed is reached.
 It's also cheaper when you register early.

-There is also the shorter Paris-Versailles run (last held on Sunday 25 September, 2016).
+There is also the shorter Paris-Versailles run, the next one being held on Sunday 24 September, 2017.
 The distance is slightly over 16 kms, much of which is along wooded valleys in the forest of Meudon and meandering, almost-deserted roads, a good change from running in the city.

 But this is one race like no other as you will be running uphill much of the way (a wonderful experience), the highest elevation being something like 170m above sea level.
 So if you intend to take part, know what you're in for.
 Don't be taken in by the first five kms as you will still be running on flat ground.
 But from Km 6 right up to Km 8.5 you'll be just running on the upslope all the time.
-Yes, just up, and up, and up! (you have to click on their tiny map here to see the altitude difference).
+Yes, just up, and up, and up!
+You can have an idea of the various stages of the race here.
 Foreigners will want to linger on upon arrival at the famous Chateau de Versailles and the surrounding huge park for a look-around before taking the train back to Paris (except for a few hardy ones, marathonians no doubt, who think nothing of running all the way back to Paris!)